ClintonWeeYuan/obsidian-personal/1704312905-discipline-and-resilience.md

 ---
-id: 1704312905-disicipline-and-resilience
+id: 1704312905-discipline-and-resilience
 aliases:
-  - Disicipline And Resilience
+  - Discipline And Resilience
 tags: [podcast, self-help]
 ---

-# Disicipline And Resilience
+# Discipline And Resilience

 There are 5 ways to succeed: